 Fear, joy, happiness, anger.
 We experience emotions every day.
-Recognising and managing these emotions is essential to achieve our own and the others’ wellbeing.
-Emotional intelligence is what we need to develop to manage ourselves better, to integrate thoughts and emotions, to make conscious choices and to be pro-active and responsible people.
+Recognizing and managing these emotions is essential to achieve our own and others’ wellbeing.
+Emotional intelligence is what we need to develop to manage ourselves better, integrate thoughts and feelings, make conscious choices, and be pro-active and responsible people.

 What is emotional intelligence?

-Unlike what we usually think, each person’s IQ is not the sole and exclusive factor that determines success and well-being in one’s life.
-There is emotional intelligence, characterised by the ability to understand and manage one’s own and other emotions in a conscious way.
+Unlike what we usually think, each person’s IQ is not the sole and exclusive factor determining success and well-being in one’s life.
+Emotional intelligence is characterized by the ability to understand and manage one’s own and other emotions in a conscious way.

-Thanks to this type of intelligence, each of us can develop specific skills such as perseverance, self-control, enthusiasm, the ability to self-motivate and the empathic relationship with others.
+Thanks to this type of intelligence, we can develop specific skills such as perseverance, self-control, enthusiasm, the ability to self-motivate, and an empathic relationship with others.
 Skills to be acquired from an early age and coaching for life.
 Let, therefore, dispel the false myth which, for so long, has kept our heart and mind separate; on the contrary, these are in very close correlation:

 “Everything we do is influenced by our emotions.”

 Emotional education in children

 Raising an emotionally aware child is a goal that all parents, educators, and teachers should achieve.
 Educating emotional intelligence is an opportunity to give children the chance to reach their balance and be happy adults.